Dmitri Konash

 1. Hello Heart app, https://www.helloheart.com/

 In summary.
 Solid scientifically proven app which helps to lower blood pressure with lifestyle management.
-As of December 2021 available only through employer health programs in the United States.
+As of January 2022 available only through employer health programs in the United States.

 2. SmartBP app, https://www.smartbp.app/

 SmartBP is one of the most popular blood pressure apps and it is available on both Apple AppStore and Google Play.
-SmartBP is a blood pressure management app that allows you to record, track, analyze and share your blood pressure information using your mobile device.
+SmartBP is a blood pressure management app that allows you to record, track, and share your blood pressure information using your mobile device.

 You can enter the data from the blood pressure monitor manually or pull the data from Apple Health or Google Fit if you monitor talks to them via Bluetooth.
 You can add tags to blood pressure readings and analyse trends and track progress.